Let us create together, holy places in our hearts that spill over toward a united Land of Enchantment!

 The lines between faith and reality, between blind belief and what can be tested are quite gray, aren’t they?

 During the winter holiday season, it is difficult to remember the reason why we are celebrating.
 We forget how the holiday was created.
-Whether you honor Christmas, Hanukah, Kwanzaa, the Buddhist Day of Enlightenment, the Hindu Festival of Lights or the Winter Solstice, really doesn’t matter.
+Whether you honor Christmas, Hanukkah, Kwanzaa, the Buddhist Day of Enlightenment, the Hindu Festival of Lights or the Winter Solstice, really doesn’t matter.
 What matters is that we all create holy places in our hearts to unite us as one world, one people.

 Holy places for Peace!
 Holy places for Awe and Wonder!
 Holy places for Love!
 Holy places for Joy!